isabella232/journeys.en/help/using/functions/functioninnexthours.md

 # inNextHours {#inNextHours}

-Function defining if a given date or dateTime is between now and now + delta hours.
+Returns true if a given date or dateTime is between now and now + delta hours.

 ## Category